ba1ajinaidu/ba1ajinaidu.github.io/content/about.md

 ![Image](/balaji.jpeg#center)

  Hey there 👋, I'm Balajinaidu.
-I work as a Site reliability engineer(SRE) at [Civo](www.civo.com).
+I work as a Software Engineer at [Fennel AI](https://fennel.ai).
 I graduated from [NITK Surathkal](https://www.nitk.ac.in/) in 2023 with a major in Electronics and Communication Engineering.

  My interests are broad, including but not limited to Kubernetes, eBPF, Databases, Computer Networks and Distributed Systems.
 I am learning about internals of storage engines/databases, if you have some nice recommendations hit me up.